-With busy, on-the-go lifestyles, many people struggle to eat enough fruits and vegetables to meet their fiber intake each day.
-While it’s better to get your fiber straight from whole food sources, Dr. Michael Picco of the Mayo Clinic says it’s safe to supplement with psyllium and methylcellulose if you’re not getting enough from whole food sources (8).
+With busy, on-the-go lifestyles, many people struggle to eat enough fruits and vegetables to meet their fiber intake each day and may look for fiber supplements.
+While it’s better to get your fiber straight from whole food sources, Dr. Michael Picco of the Mayo Clinic says it’s safe to supplement with psyllium and methylcellulose if you’re not getting enough soluble or insoluble fiber from whole food sources (8).

 However, there are downsides to using fiber supplements.
-They can decrease the absorption of medications like aspirin and they may lead to a decrease in blood sugar too.
+They can decrease the absorption of medications like aspirin and they may lead to a decrease in blood sugar.
 It’s best to speak with your doctor if you’re considering a fiber supplement (8).

-Similar to increasing your intake of whole-food fiber sources too quickly, these supplements may cause bloating or gas initially.
-You should start slowly and gradually increase your intake with your doctor’s approval.
+Similar to increasing your intake of whole-food fiber sources too quickly, these fiber supplements may cause bloating or gas initially.
+Again, whether it’s taking fiber supplements or adding more fiber-rich foods into your diet, you should start slowly and gradually increase your intake with your doctor’s approval.

 Final Thoughts on High-Fiber Foods